 We replaced all the disgusting berber carpet in the house with driftwood-colored handscraped laminate flooring and got a grown-up king bed set finally.
 I installed board and batten wainscoting and overhauled the decor in the Spring 2015 One Room Challenge.

 Board and batten wainscoting Part 1

 Wall color: Sherwin Williams “Ice Cube”

 The previous owners did a remodel in here by adding the walk-in shower and upgrading the countertop with extra granite from the kitchen.
 But it still had honey oak cabinetry, a plain builder’s mirror, odd towel-holders and hooks, and a boring wall color.

-The space got an update right before this blog started and I’ve added to it since then.
+The space got an update right before I started to the blog.
 We debated hiring a contractor to add another sink but since this space is only 60″ wide and we had a limited budget, we scrapped that idea.
-It hasn’t been a big problem for us since we get ready at different times and the new sink is pretty wide.
-I have a big problem with that glass block too but it must stay, however if money was no issue it’d be outta here!
+It wasn’t a big problem for us since we got ready at different times and the sink was pretty wide.
+I had a big problem with that glass block too but if money was no issue it would have been outta there!

 How to repair off center lighting

 Master bath update Part 1 – Updating the cabinetry